mainmatter/mainmatter.com/blog/_posts/2018-11-27-open-source-maintenance.md

 tests whenever you upload new commits to the server.

-Most of the time we use [TravisCI] for this purpose, which is coupled to GitHub, free for open source projects, and supports Linux, Mac and soon Windows too.
-Alternatives include [CircleCI] (based on Docker images) and [AppVeyor], which we currently use to test Windows support on projects where this is relevant.
+Most of the time we use [TravisCI] for this purpose, which is coupled to GitHub, free for open source projects, and supports running your tests on Linux and macOS, and will soon support Windows too.
+Alternatives include the CI service that is integrated into [GitLab], [CircleCI] (based on Docker images) and [AppVeyor], which we currently use to test Windows support on projects where this is relevant.

 One important thing to mention here is that CI can not only run your test suite but can often also do other things like publishing new versions of your projects.
-On most of our projects we have configured TravisCI to automatically publish new releases to [npm] whenever we push a new git tag to the server.
+On most of our projects we have configured TravisCI to automatically publish new releases to [npm] whenever we push a new Git tag to the server.
 You can find instruction on how to configure this in their official [documentation](https://docs.travis-ci.com/user/deployment/npm/).